orthecreedence/cl-async/base.md

 code that would benefit from knowing that an event loop has exited (generally you can just put this cleanup directly after calling [start-event-loop](#start-event-loop), but it can make sense to pass in closures that do cleanup for you.

-<a id="dump-event-loop-status"></a>
-### dump-event-loop-status
-{% highlight cl %}
-(defun dump-event-loop-status (file &key (return-as-string t))) => string
-{% endhighlight %}

-This is a debugging function that can help shed *some* light on why an event loop isn't exiting by dumping out all the events the loop currently holds.
-Although it's not very specific about the events it contains, it can still be useful.

-Since libevent only lets you dump the events to a file, the default is for you to specify which file to dump into, which is then read back as a string (and the file is then removed).
-If you wish the keep the file, pass `:return-as-string nil`.

 <a id="event-info"></a>
 ### event-info